High-Dose Vitamin C (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 - Vitamin C is a nutrient found in food and dietary supplements.
 It is an antioxidant and also plays a key role in making collagen (see Question 1).

-- High-dose vitamin C may be given by intravenous (IV) infusion (through a vein into the bloodstream) or orally (taken by mouth).
-When taken by intravenous infusion, vitamin C can reach much higher levels in the blood than when the same amount is taken by mouth (see Question 1).
+- High-dose vitamin C may be taken by mouth or given by an intravenous (IV) infusion (through a vein into the bloodstream).
+When taken by IV infusion, vitamin C can reach higher levels in the blood than when the same amount is taken by mouth (see Question 2).

-- Some human studies of high-dose IV vitamin C in patients with cancer have shown improved quality of life, as well as improvements in physical, mental, and emotional functions, symptoms of fatigue, nausea and vomiting, pain, and appetite loss (see Question 6).
+- Some studies of IV high-dose vitamin C in patients with cancer have shown improved quality of life, as well as fewer side effects (see Question 4).

 Questions and Answers About High-Dose Vitamin C

 Vitamin C is a nutrient that is found in food, such as oranges, grapefruit, papaya, peppers, and kale, or in dietary supplements.
 Vitamin C is an antioxidant and helps prevent damage to cells caused by free radicals.
 It also works with enzymes to play a key role in making collagen.
 Vitamin C is also called L-ascorbic acid or ascorbate.How is high-dose vitamin C given or taken?